-Debtor has approximately fifty nine (59) other managers at four (4) sites located nationwide operating its daily activities.
+Crystal Enterprises has approximately fifty nine (59) other managers at four (4) sites located nationwide operating its daily activities.
 A complete list of those managers have been attached here as EXHIBIT 2.
-Saundra Thurman Custis continues to be the CEO during the Debtor's chapter 11 case.
+Saundra Thurman Custis continues to be the CEO during the Debtor's Chapter 11 case.

 After the effective date of the order confirming the Plan, the directors, officers, and voting trustees of the Debtor, any affiliate of the Debtor participating in a joint Plan with the Debtor, or successor of the Debtor under the Plan (collectively the "Post Confirmation Managers"), will be: Saundra Thurman Custis, CEO.
 As founder and of Crystal Enterprises Inc., Saundra Thurman-Custis provides the overall leadership and direction for the company.
-She is responsible for establishing the company's goals and strategies as well as presiding over the entire workforce.
-She also oversees the budgets and ensures that resources are properly allocated in addition to ensuring that each department meets its stated objectives.
-The responsibilities and compensation of Ms. Custis are described further in Section B of this Disclosure Statement and further illustrated in attached EXHIBIT 3.
+Mrs. Custis is responsible for establishing the company's goals and strategies as well as presiding over Crystal Enterprises' entire workforce.
+Mrs. Custis also oversees Crystal Enterprises' budgets and ensures that the company's resources are properly allocated in addition to ensuring that each department meets its stated objectives.
+The responsibilities and compensation of Mrs. Custis are described further in Section B of this Disclosure Statement and further illustrated in attached Composite EXHIBIT 3.